adam806/H5_QIXI-test/README.md

-# H5---
+# QiXi-test
-this is my first H5 project,a questionnaire H5
+This is my first H5 project,a questionnaire H5